 Bearded dragons are very sensitive about their territory, which makes them territorial and unable to bear the presence of any other bearded dragon in the same vicinity.
 In captivity, the rule doesn’t change for it; there has to be just one dominant alpha in the enclosure, else the homies will have terrible disputes resulting in the death of one or both.

 At times, the beardie sees its reflection in the terrarium’s glass walls, which makes him think of the presence of some other bearded dragon in the cage.
 This will result in the frantic behavior of glass surfing.
 We suggest investing in a high-quality cage made primarily for bearded dragons.
-Our favorite cage is the Zen Habitat reptile enclosure.

 They don’t comprehend the idea of glass